tom-halpin/pe-dojo-book/content/000-preface.md

 ## Dedication

-_To family members who have come before, are here now and are yet to arrive._
+_To my family members those who have come before, are here now and are yet to arrive._

 _July, 2021_